 - Are my fears based on fact, or just what I think might happen?

 - What's the worst that could happen - is that really likely?

 It's also important to realise what steps people take to keep themselves safe in situations that could be dangerous.

 For example, heights are scary because we might fall.
 Climbers use ropes and wear safety gear to reduce the risks of falling and getting injured.
-Take a look at our page on worry.

 How can I face my fears?